Kurento/kurento/source/features/security.rst

 Think of KMS like you would of a database in a traditional web application; there are two levels:

 1. The **application level**.
 We usually call this the ":doc:`Application Server </user/writing_applications>`" of Kurento Media Server.
-It usually is a web application that uses :doc:`/features/kurento_client` to access :doc:`/features/kurento_api`.
+It usually is a web application that uses :doc:`/features/kurento_client` to access features of :doc:`/features/kurento_modules`.
 2. The **media level** (actual audio/video transmissions to/from KMS).

 The idea is that nobody unauthorized should be able to access the exchanged media.
 At the application level we can use all the available techniques used to protect any web server, for example with a custom user/password mechanism.
 Regarding KMS, the idea is that only the *Application Server* can access KMS.
 We can restrict that at the system level, for example using `iptables <https://linux.die.net/man/8/iptables>`__ to restrict all incoming WebSocket connections to KMS only from a given host, or a given subnet, similar to this: `Iptables Essentials: Common Firewall Rules and Commands <https://www.digitalocean.com/community/tutorials/iptables-essentials-common-firewall-rules-and-commands>`__ (`archive <https://archive.is/frjCa>`__).
 It may be a good idea to have the *Application Server* running in the same host than the Media Server, and in that case just restrict incoming connections to the same host.